Gluten Free Buckwheat Olive Oil Quick Bread

 Quick breads like this one are made without yeast.
 They don’t require any kneading or leavening time.
 That is why they are fast to make.
 All you have to do is mix the batter, pour it into a tin and bake it in the oven.

-I keep the bread gluten-free by using a combination of buckwheat flour and tapioca flour.
-Buckwheat flour is a high-protein wholesome ingredient that I love to use in heathy baking recipes.
+I keep this quick bread gluten free by using a combination of buckwheat flour and tapioca flour.
+Buckwheat flour is a high-protein, wholesome ingredient that I love to use in heathy baking recipes.
 However, it can be heavy in texture so I combine it with tapioca flour in this recipe to keep the bread light and fluffy.

 What do quick breads use instead of yeast?